danipindado/danipindado.github.io/_posts/2017-01-21-Garmin-ConnectIQ-pool-swim-app.md

 In [this new post](https://danipindado.github.io/Pool-Swim-app-v4.2-released.html){:target="_blank"} I have described how to buttons work for the FR630 after v4.2.
 I disabled the touch screen for better usability.
 And [here](https://danipindado.github.io/pool-swim-app-v4-3-released.html){:target="_blank"} you learn how to deal with imperial metrics.
+You wonder why distance is 0 in garmin connect?
+Read [this](https://danipindado.github.io/a-note-on-pool-swim-activity-data-in-garmin-connect.html).

 Just in case you don't read the user guide, just a couple of hints: